floating-dynamo/react-ts-starter-template/README.md

-# React TS Template
+# React TS Vite Template

-- This is a React Project Template configured with TypeScript.
+This is a React project template configured with TypeScript, designed to provide a quick start for your React projects.

-- Features: MUI, Eslint Config & Prettier Config Setup.
+## ⭐ Features
+- Integrated MUI for easy and customizable UI components.
+- Pre-configured Eslint and Prettier setup for code consistency and best practices.